-Cathay United Bank and Subsidiaries

-Consolidated Financial Statements

-For the three-month periods ended

-31 March 2018 and 2017

-With Independent Auditors' Review Report
+Cathay United Bank and Subsidiaries Consolidated Financial Statements For the six-month periods ended 30 June 2018 and 2017 With Independent Auditors' Report

 The reader is advised that these consolidated financial statements have been prepared originally in Chinese.
-These consolidated financial statements do not include additional disclosure information that is required for Chinese-language reports under the "Regulations Governing the Preparation of Financial Reports by Public Banks".
+These consolidated financial statements do not include additional disclosure information that is required for Chinese-language reports under the "Regulations Governing the Preparation of Financial Reports by Public Banks" and IAS 34 "Interim Financial Reporting" as endorsed and became effective by Financial Supervisory Commission.
 If there is any conflict between these consolidated financial statements and the Chinese version or any difference in the interpretation of the two versions, the Chinese language consolidated financial statements shall prevail.